tomhunter-gh/SourceLog/README.md

 Status
 ------

+SourceLog is packaged into a ClickOnce installer and hosted on [AppHarbor](https://appharbor.com/).
+The current version can be installed from the following URL: http://sourcelog.apphb.com/SourceLog.application

 The application is currently a work in progress and the current focus is on a [version 1](https://github.com/tomhunter-gh/SourceLog/issues?milestone=1) release.

 - - -